 12:00pm – 1:00pm

-Today, 97% of young men engage in some sort of video gaming (and girls are catching up).
+Today, 97% of young men engage in some sort of video gaming.
 Video gaming is a major part of the way youth spend their free time.
-Gaming can be used to help clients identify and extrapolate strengths they have in this area to areas of their lives where they struggle.
-This webinar will teach clinicians who work with youth how to utilize video games to identify strengths and skills, and support them in apply those skills and strengths to other areas of their lives.
-All those hours of Fortnite and Diablo and Call of Duty have developed a multitude of skills and critical thinking strategies — let’s help youth apply these skills outside a virtual environment!
+All those hours of Fortnite and Diablo and Call of Duty have developed a multitude of skills and critical thinking strategies.
+This webinar will teach clinicians who work with youth how to utilize video games to identify strengths and skills, and support them in applying those skills and strengths to other areas of their lives outside a virtual environment.

-- Participants will learn how to utilize clients gaming to identify and implement strength based interventions.
+· Participants will learn how to use clients’ gaming to identify and implement strengths-based interventions.

 Presenter: Adam Bindrum MS, LCMHC, LADC, Clara Martin Center